-Mercadona is relatively new to the island and there are three stores, two in Arrecife, and one in Playa Honda and the newest in Puerto del Carmen.
+Mercadona is relatively new to the island and there are four stores, two in Arrecife, one in Playa Honda and the newest in Puerto del Carmen.
 They have a big range of product, and are great value for money.
-The only issue we find is that there pre packaged goods tend to be “family” sized, so for example if you buy chicken breasts there, you’ll get enough for four.
+The only issue we find is that their pre packaged goods tend to be “family” sized, so for example if you buy chicken breasts there, you’ll get enough for four.
 Their Hacienda range is popular as an alternative low cost to main brands.

-We use the Eurospar in Arrecife, but there are also stores in Costa Teguise and Macher.
-Eurospar stores always have an excellent fishmongers, and we buy our fresh fish there always.
-The staff will fillet, gut and scale any fish for you, and even prepare it for the barbecue.
+We occasionally use the Eurospar in Arrecife, there are also stores in Costa Teguise and Macher.
+Eurospar stores always have an excellent fishmongers and butchers.
+The staff will prepare fish and meat to your preference.

-Eurospar Calle León y Castillo corner with Calle Bilbao, Arrecife
+Eurospar Calle León y Castillo corner (just off the Tahiche road LZ-1), Arrecife

 Mercadona Calle Tenderete, Argana Alta, Arrecife

 Other stuff – Lidl, Aldi and Ikea

-We’ll also generally call in to these two – they are next door to each other.
+We’ll also generally call in to these – they are close to each other.
 Ikea meatballs are a staple, as are their excellent range of crispbreads.
 Lidl is the best place on the island to buy good bread, shellfish (the big boxes of prawns are fabulous) and dairy produce like yoghurts, creams and cheeses, and Aldi has an interesting range of stuff, including over 600 locally sourced lines.
 They also have special promotions featuring produce from destinations such as Italy, USA, Asia, Greece, UK etc.